-*Spoiler warning: This review contains full spoilers for both the premiere episode of STAR WARS REBELS and John Jackson Miller’s A New Dawn.
+*Spoiler warning: This review contains full spoilers for both the premiere episode of Star Wars Rebels, “Spark of Rebellion,” and John Jackson Miller’s A New Dawn.

 After months of previews and discussion, Rebels is finally here and Dave Filoni, Simon Kinberg, Greg Weisman and company have given us an addition to the Star Wars canon that looks and sounds amazing.
 While not nearly as hyper-stylized as The Clone Wars, Star Wars Rebels does have an approach of its own that employs not only imagery based on Ralph McQuarrie’s designs for the original Star Wars, but also a crisp animation technique and smooth lines reminiscent of the Disney animated features Tangled and Frozen.

 Full of Original Trilogy music cues that harken back to scenes from those films, Rebels’ first episode, “Spark of Rebellion,” succeeds in reminding us what we loved about the original Star Wars while also feeling like a natural extension of the larger saga.
 And while there were certainly Prequel Trilogy and The Clone Wars references as well (i.e., James Arnold Taylor as Obi-Wan Kenobi sending out the warning to the Jedi after Order 66), to this point the producers of Rebels seem to be focusing on recapturing the hearts and minds of Original Trilogy fans.
 As the show evolves and continues to tell stories that take place between Episodes III and IV, it seems to easy to imagine Rebels truly becoming a bridge to unite fans of both (so far) eras of Star Wars.